Masaki-Morimoto/Grad-CAM_for_fluid-flows/README.md

 A CNN-MLP type neural network is trained to estimate drag force coefficient of cylinder wake from its vorticity field.
 The Grad-CAM map indicates the region around a cylinder surface is highly responsible for the estimation.

-Though the provided code is for the scalar output regression problem, it can be easily extended for a network with two-dimensional output as demonstrated in our [arXiv](https://arxiv.org/abs/2011.11911).
+Although the provided code is for the scalar output regression problem, it can be easily extended for a network with two-dimensional output as demonstrated in our [arXiv](https://arxiv.org/abs/2011.11911).
 The core code ('def grad_cam') is common for the networks with both scalar and two-dimensional output.

 Vorticity field             |  Grad-CAM map